-Dr Norman Doidges latest book The Brain’s Way of Healing gives an excellent overview of Dr Tomatis’s remarkable work.
+Dr. Norman Doidges latest book The Brain’s Way of Healing gives an excellent overview of Dr. Tomatis’s remarkable work.

 The Ebook by Rafaele Joudry, Triumph Over Tinnitus, outlines many treatment options and gives a detailed account of the remarkable discoveries of the French ear doctor, Alfred Tomatis.
 This article is based on excerpts from the book.

-Dr Tomatis was one of the remarkable pioneers of our time.
+Dr. Tomatis was one of the remarkable pioneers of our time.
 An inventor, innovator and researcher, he gave us the practical application of Sound Therapy, a unique and valuable tool for healing and education.

-Marilyn Ferguson, author of The Aquarian Conspiracy, called him an irrepressible pioneer.
+Marilyn Ferguson, the author of The Aquarian Conspiracy, called him an irrepressible pioneer.
 Others have called him a genius.
 Another great man, Buckminster Fuller, says “There is no such thing as a genius, some of us are just less damaged than others.”
 If this is so, Ferguson suggests, Tomatis is one of the less damaged.
-To be so, after the trials and vicissitudes of his background is testament to the optimism and resilience of his inner nature.
+To be so, after the trials and vicissitudes of his background is a testament to the optimism and resilience of his inner nature.

 Tomatis was born in Nice in 1919.
 His father was Nicoise and his mother Italian.
 His birth was apparently not wanted or anticipated.
 His mother was only 16 years old and had done everything to hide or suppress the growth of the baby, including wearing the restrictive corsets of the time.
 Tomatis was born two and a half months premature and weighed just under three pounds.
-The midwife took one look at him and immediately discarded him in a waste basket, believing he was dead.
+The midwife took one look at him and immediately discarded him in a wastebasket, believing he was dead.

 Tomatis would never have lived were it not for his paternal grandmother who had herself borne 24 children and had much wisdom on matters of birth and life.
 She retrieved him from the basket and revived him.